No Need to Worry About Crypto-Virus, We Have Backups

 You can stop now and run down to your person in charge of your backups if you just broke out in a cold sweat.

 Are you back?
 Good.
-The benefit of tape backups in warding off an issue like this is two-fold.
+The benefit of tape backups in warding off a crypto-virus attack is two-fold.
 First, usually companies practice some type of tape rotation which means that while some of your tapes may be loaded into the tape drive and accessible, many are not.
 They are likely (hopefully) in a safe or off site.
 Second, deleting disk backups usually doesn’t require special software or other types of access whereas deleting tape backups requires accessing the actual backup machine and software and that tends to be “noisy” allowing a hacker to be exposed.
 Finally, while automated crypto-viruses can worm their way to any disk on a network, it takes a very well-crafted one to get at a tape drive.
 In fact, I’ve only heard of such a virus being spoken of, kind of in the same breath as Bigfoot.

 Do not take this as a bashing of disk backups because it isn’t.
 Disk backups are just as good, some may say better, than tape backups.
 My point in this blog is to direct your attention to the idea that disk backups may be more susceptible to a hacker or virus than a tape backup and therefore your organization needs to consider what type of extra protection is being put on that disk backup.